tensorflow/tensorflow/tensorflow/g3doc/get_started/basic_usage.md

 ## Overview

 TensorFlow is a programming system in which you represent computations as graphs.
 Nodes in the graph are called *ops* (short for operations).
 An op takes zero or more `Tensors`, performs some computation, and produces zero or more `Tensors`.
-A `Tensor` is a typed multi-dimensional array.
+In TensorFlow terminology, a `Tensor` is a typed multi-dimensional array.
 For example, you can represent a mini-batch of images as a 4-D array of floating point numbers with dimensions `[batch, height, width, channels]`.

 A TensorFlow graph is a *description* of computations.
 To compute anything, a graph must be launched in a `Session`.
 A `Session` places the graph ops onto